8bit2qubit/rog-ally-driver-hub/README.md

 ## ✨ Features

-* **Multi-Language Support**: Full support for English (en-US) and Traditional Chinese (zh-TW), with automatic language detection based on your browser settings.
+* **Multi-Language Support**: The interface is available in multiple languages with automatic detection based on your browser's settings.
+You can also switch languages manually.
+Supported languages include: English, 繁體中文 (Traditional Chinese), 日本語 (Japanese), and 한국어 (Korean).
 * **Purely Client-Side**: Runs entirely in your browser.
 No server, no data collection.
 * **Real-Time Data**: Fetches the latest driver info for the **ROG Ally (2023)**, **ROG Ally X (2024)**, and other models directly from the official ASUS website on demand.
 * **Intelligent Grouping**: Drivers are neatly organized by their official categories (Graphics, Audio, etc.) for easy navigation.